Having a child can bring a lot of emotions to the surface.

 After having your child, your body has to recover from the shock of no longer needing to nurture what was once the fetus you were carrying.
 This includes all of the pregnancy hormones.

 It’s important to understand and clarify the difference between baby blues and postnatal depression.
-Baby blues can be a fleeting feeling of overwhelmedness, but if those feelings don’t lessen after a few weeks and you feel as if life is out of your control, then you may have postnatal depression.
-When it isn’t addressed, then it can escalate into something severe (but very rare) such as Postpartum Psychosis.
+Baby blues can be a fleeting feeling of overwhelmedness, but if those feelings don’t lessen after a few weeks and you feel out of your control, then you may have postnatal depression.
+If this is not addressed, it can escalate into something severe (but very rare) such as Postpartum Psychosis.

 What causes Postnatal Depression

-No one chooses to feel depressed and the cause of it cannot be pinpointed to one specific thing or a certain type of person.
+You don’t choose to feel depressed.
+The cause of your depression cannot be pinpointed to one specific thing or a certain type of person.

 The symptoms of postnatal depression can vary depending on every mother and their unique situation, the most common symptoms include: